 - Each month, ingest 100 GB free, and then pay only US$0.25 per GB ingested after that for all your telemetry data.
 Funnel all of your events, metrics, traces, and logs into our platform at a very low price and no longer worry about sampling.
 You can also add an unlimited number of basic users for free to query your data and create custom dashboards.

-- One price per user/month for Full-Stack Observability, which includes New Relic APM, Infrastructure Monitoring, Digital Experience Monitoring (Browser, Mobile, Synthetics), Logs in Context, Serverless Monitoring, and more—as an all-in-one solution.
+- One price per user/month for Full-Stack Observability, which includes New Relic application performance monitoring (APM), infrastructure monitoring, digital experience monitoring (browser, mobile, and synthetics), logs in context, serverless monitoring, and more—as an all-in-one solution.
 No more per-tool costs or host-based pricing.
-Our new standard plan is US$99 per user and includes one free full access user.
+Our new standard plan is US$99 per user and includes one free full platform user.
 You can upgrade or downgrade users as needed, but you’ll always have access to the entire platform.

 Pennies per GB?
 Really?